As an Amazon Associate we earn from qualifying purchases.

 - 4 ounces rum

-- We are doing 4 ounces of rum since rum should be the dominant piece of our rum cocktail.
+- I am doing 4 ounces of rum since rum should be the dominant piece of my rum cocktail.

 - I recommend white rum for this recipe, since it will allow you to pair it with more food choices.